Computing the gradients with respect to all parameters of a quantum neural network using a single circuit: Theoretical disadvantages

 Our improved approach requires two more qubits than the conventional approach.
 It is considerable on free quantum computation platforms, which generally offers a total of $5\symbol{126}6$ qubits only.
 But on near-term quantum devices that could really play a role in practical applications, the number of qubits has to be much higher, so that taking two more qubits should not make much difference.

 What really matters is that our approach takes more shots than the conventional approach does in order to compute the gradients up to approximately the same precision.
 This is because in the conventional approach, when the stacked circuit is executed for $s$ shots, each of the shifted and unshifted cost functions is calculated for exactly $s $ shots too.
 But in our approach, when executing the circuit once, only one of the cost functions is calculated, depending on which of the additional blocks was activated by chance.
 To ensure that each cost function will be calculated for approximately $s$ shots, our circuit needs to be executed for about $s^{\prime }=s(2n+1)$ shots in total.
 This surely increases the runtime of the program.
-But recall that our circuit has a lower depth, which will take less time to compile.
-Therefore, whether the approach can result in a speedup on the total runtime depends on the competition between these two factors, and will be studied experimentally below.
+But recall that our circuit has a lower depth, so that it takes less time to compile.
+Therefore, whether our approach can result in a speedup on the total runtime depends on the competition between these two factors, and will be studied experimentally below.

 Also, in our approach whether an additional block will be activated is controlled by the measurement result of the qubit $q_{b}$, where quantum uncertainty takes effect.
 Consequently, executing the circuit for $s^{\prime }=s(2n+1)$ shots does not mean that each cost function will be calculated for $s$ shots exactly.
 Some statistical fluctuations are inevitable.
 Nevertheless, the relationship between the number of shots and the precision of the results is also statistical and subjected to quantum uncertainty.
 A fluctuation of the precision cannot be avoided even if all individual shot numbers are strictly aligned to the same value.
 Thus, we do not see the need to take extra efforts trying to level off the individual shot numbers of all the cost functions so that they equal exactly to each other.
+(In fact, this can simply be accomplished by discarding the data of some of the shots.
+But like we said, it seems unnecessary so that our experiments do not include this treatment.)

-\textbf{Experiments}
+\section{Experiments}

 To compare the performance of our improved approach and the conventional one, we tested them experimentally on both real quantum hardware and simulator.